[HISTORY: Adopted by the Town Council of the Town of West Hartford as indicated in article histories. Amendments noted where applicable.]

 - STATE LAW, GENERAL LAW, C.G.S. or GENERAL STATUTES

-- The General Statutes of Connecticut, as amended.
+- The General Statutes of Connecticut, as they may be amended

 - Embraces streets, avenues, boulevards, roads, alleys, lanes, viaducts and all other public ways in the Town, and may include private ways over which the Town exercises jurisdiction.